Killing Without Conscience: A Christian Look at Anthropic vs. the Pentagon

 1. What ethical lines have you drawn in your own work?
 Not theoretical ones.
 Real ones.
 Specific things you will not do regardless of what it costs professionally.
 If you cannot name any, that is worth examining.

 2. Who benefits from your yes?
-The person who designs the tool and the person who pulls the trigger are they are not entirely separate either.
+When you agree to participate in something, trace the downstream effects.
+Who ends up holding the weapon, bearing the surveillance, experiencing the consequence?
+The person who designs the tool and the person who pulls the trigger are not morally equivalent, but they are not entirely separate either.

 3. What would it cost you to say no once?
 Anthropic said no to the U.S. government and took a significant short-term financial hit.
 The company is still standing and now has a stronger reputation for integrity than its competitors.
 The cost of integrity is usually survivable.
 The cost of abandoning it accumulates quietly.